qyful/AWCMaster/README.md

 ## License

 This project is licensed under the GPLv3 License.
-See the [LICENSE]
+See the [LICENSE](https://github.com/qyful/AWCMaster/blob/main/LICENSE)

 ## Contact

-For any questions or feedback, feel free to [open an issue](https://github.com/qyful/awcmaster/issues) or reach out directly via Discord @qyful.
+For any questions or feedback, feel free to [open an issue](https://github.com/qyful/awcmaster/issues) or reach out directly via Discord @Qyful.

 ---